GautamGupta/bb-legacy-plugins/bbpress-language-switcher/trunk/readme.txt

 * Install, activate plugin

-* To rebuild the list of languages, deactivate/reactivate the plugin or put `?bb_language_switcher_update` on your URL
+* To rebuild the list of languages, either deactivate/reactivate the plugin or add to your URL `?bb_language_switcher_update`

 == Frequently Asked Questions ==